-For Personal Health, 95% of the product portfolio revenue is covered by the EP&L. Non-covered products consist of nonenergy-consuming products with limited environmental impact compared to energy-consuming products (e.g. toothpaste, cleansing), but also some discontinued products like the woodstove, and products with relatively low sales volume (e.g. professional whitening lamps and induction
+For Personal Health, 94% of the product portfolio revenue is covered in the EP&L. Non covered products consist of non-energy consuming products with limited environmental impact compared to energy consuming products (e.g. toothpaste, cleansing), but also some discontinued products like the woodstove, and products with relatively low sales volume (e.g. professional whitening lamps and beer tender).

-For Diagnosis & Treatment and Connected Care & Health Informatics, the main impacting products have been included, i.e. medical systems and monitors (hardware).
-This represents 30% of the revenue.
-Consumables, accessories and refurbishments and upgrades have been excluded.
-The reason for the exclusion of consumables and accessories is that due to the large variety (e.g. sensors, ECG electrodes and cables, batteries, cuffs) it has not yet been possible to accurately determine the overall material composition and weight.
-We expect to gradually include this part of the portfolio in future EP&L editions.
+For Precision Diagnostics, Connected Care and Image Guide Therapy the medical systems and monitors have been included, i.e. medical systems and monitors (hardware).
+Sleep and respiratory products have not been included yet except for the Wake-up and Energy light products.
+Consumables, accessories and refurbishment and upgrades have also been excluded.
+Reason for the exclusion of consumables and accessories is that due to the large variety (e.g. sensors, ECG electrodes and cables, batteries, cuffs) it was not yet possible to accurately determine the overall material composition and weight.
+We expect to stepwise include this part of the portfolio in the next EP&L editions.

 Refurbishment and (software) upgrades are 'add-ons' to medical systems already sold.
 The environmental impact of these medical systems is included in the scope.
-The impact of the refurbishment and upgrade activities itself, e.g. replacing parts, is not included (yet).
-The same holds for our servicing activities with the exception of the environmental impact of business travel, which is included.
-The contribution of the above-mentioned activities is negligible compared to the environmental impact of the medical systems themselves and the large volume of consumables and accessories
+The material impact of the refurbishment and upgrade activities itself, e.g. replacing parts, is not included (yet).

+Servicing (e.g. repair) activities are also excluded with the exception of the environmental impact of business travel of the service engineers which is included.
+The contribution of the servicing activities is negligible compared to the environmental impact of the medical systems itself and the large volume of consumables and accessories.